 LORI COATS Tuttle, Oklahoma

 - Lori is an Oklahoma Master Gardener who has been featured in Oklahoma Gardener Magazine and Edible OKC Magazine.
 She is an herbalist who owns My Raggedy Herbs, a teaching garden that demonstrates backyard kitchen gardening for medicinal and culinary purposes.

 8–9am Breakfast and Registration

-11:30am–1pm Box Lunch at Myriad Botanical Gardens Park House Event Center or on your own
+11:30am–1pm Lunch at Park House Event Center in the Myriad Gardens or on your own

 3:15–3:45pm Q&A, Wrap Up and Book Signings